pashabezborod/pashabezborod/README.md

 Have a Master's degree in music.
 Completed [JavaRush](https://javarush.ru/users/2643012) school and Alishev's [Spring course](https://swiftbook.org/courses/438) and finishing soon Innopolis University "Digital professions" course.
 Also I learn Android developing in [OTUS](https://otus.ru/lessons/android-gpb)
 ### Experience
 Now I work for an IT company that develops enterprise solutions.
 My project is a system for automatization of gouvernement service of immovables control.
-My responsibilities are developing servlets and schedule services, communication with customers and testing group and managing data bases and virtual machines.
+My responsibilities are developing servlets, schedule services and email parsers, communication with customers and testing group and managing data bases and virtual machines.
 I use a wide stack of technologies for this project, such as Spring, Liquibase, Lombok, Docker, Swagger and so on.
 ### Projects
 I have an educational project I'm working on: it's a [password manager](https://github.com/VigenereCoder) with JavaFx UI and Spring backend.
 It already works, but I'm still developing it.
 And I'm gonna add Android UI for it soon.
 ### About me